liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/04-creating-the-server-call.markdown

 haven't created a session yet!"
 But actually, you have; you just didn't know it.
 Successful authentication with Login Screenlet creates a session that you can access with Screens's `SessionContext` class.
-Because you're counting on that session, however, you *must* use the Login Screenlet.
+Because you're counting on that session, however, you *must* use Login Screenlet.

 You then create a new `GetGuestbooksCallback` instance and set it as the session's callback.
 This ensures that any service calls made with the session go through the callback.
 Next, you use the session to create a `GuestbookService` instance.
-In the `try` block, you then call the service's `getGuestbooks` method with the group ID (site ID) of the site you want to retrieve guestbooks from.
+In the `try` block, you then call the service's `getGuestbooks` method with the group ID (site ID) of the site to retrieve guestbooks from.
 You get the group ID from the `LiferayServerContext` class--another Screens class--that lets you retrieve the values you set in `server_context.xml`.

 Nice work!
-You now have the Interactor required to call the Guestbook portlet.
+You now have the Interactor required to get guestbooks from the Guestbook portlet.
 Next, you'll create the Screenlet class.